 In effect every consent needs to be tailor-made according to the individual circumstances of the contributor and contribution.
-However, to provide advice on approaching consent with contributors, it is useful to divide them into different categories; unrecruited participants, recruited participants and third party contributors.
+However, to provide advice on approaching consent with contributors, it is useful to divide them into different categories.

 Unrecruited Participants

 Unrecruited Participants have not been invited to take part in our programmes; they are individuals caught up without warning in the programme making process, for example during observational documentary making.